ibm-cloud-docs/containers/cs_ingress_user_managed.md

         ibmcloud ks nlb-dns ls -c <cluster>
         ```
         {: pre}
 7. Deploy any other resources that are required by your custom Ingress controller, such as the configmap.
+If you used the cloud-generic NGINX community Ingress controller in step 1, you can skip this step because the resources are already included in the `mandatory.yaml.` file.

 8. Create Ingress resources for your apps.
 You can use the Kubernetes documentation to create [an Ingress resource file](https://kubernetes.io/docs/concepts/services-networking/ingress/){: external} and use [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/){: external}.
   <p class="tip">If you continue to use IBM-provided ALBs concurrently with your custom Ingress controller in one cluster, you can create separate Ingress resources for your ALBs and custom controller.
 In the [Ingress resource that you create to apply to the IBM ALBs only](/docs/containers?topic=containers-ingress#ingress_expose_public), add the annotation <code>kubernetes.io/ingress.class: "iks-nginx"</code>.</p>